 - 1. The Institutional Planning and Assessment Committee oversees strategic planning and assessment at the institutional level.
 In consultation with campus constituents, members identify outcomes and measures related to our four strategic priorities; set targets for those measures; and ensure on-going assessment.
 In addition, they convene discussions of assessment findings and make changes to plans informed by those findings. - 2.
 In addition, the committee serves as the steering committee for the Middle States Periodic Review Report (PRR).
 This includes addressing recommendations from Middle States Self-Study and drafting and vetting the PRR to the campus. - 3.
 Responsibilities of the committee include: - a.
-Review the working draft of the Strategic Plan Outcomes (http://www2.cortland.edu/dotAsset /d09422cb-253c-4d15-82e4-82464d20d85f.pdf) and share with campus for feedback. - b.
+Review the working draft of the Strategic Plan Outcomes (PDF) (https://www2.cortland.edu/about/strategic-plan/SUNY%20Cortland%20Strategic%20Priorities%20and%20Objectives%20Summary.pdf) and share with campus for feedback. - b.
 Develop a plan and timeline for the Strategic Plan assessment. - c.
 Develop and implement strategy for response to recommendations for the PRR.